 We do offer Continuing Professional Development (CPD) points and these can be used to count towards your yearly total by your relevant body / association.

 We do not recommend any particular professional body other than those we work with as between the team we have spent thousands on memberships and received very little in return.
-However, if you wish to pursue a career or voluntary work in organisations such as the NHS then it will be useful to show that you are a member of such a body and the two we will have validation from will be recognized in such areas.
+However, if you wish to pursue a career or voluntary work in organisations such as the NHS then it will be useful to show that you are a member of such a body and the one we have validation from will be recognized in such areas.